 Family Support Service

-Navigating the world or learning disability and social care can be complex and overwhelming.
-At Reading Mencap, our Family Support Service is here to help.
-We provide free information, advice and practical support for people with learning disabilities and their families.
+Navigating learning disability and social care can be complex.
+Reading Mencap’s Family Support Service provides free information, advice and practical support for people of all ages with learning disabilities and their families in Reading.

 Our experienced team of Family Advisers is made up of qualified professionals with a deep understanding of learning disabilities, autism and the legal frameworks that govern care services.
 They have extensive experience working with Reading Borough Council’s Children’s and Adult Services.